 Since the Foundation does not accept unsolicited proposals, how should an organization contact you about the possibility of seeking a grant?

 If the Foundation begins to accept unsolicited proposals, we will post that information to this website.

 No. The Foundation only funds tax-exempt nonprofit organizations as described in the Internal Revenue Code Section 501 (c) (3).
 Please see our Resources page for links to other organizations that might be able to assist in your search for funding.

-The Foundation concentrates its giving in Boston, New York, Chicago and the San Francisco Bay Area.
+The Foundation concentrates its giving in Boston, New York, Chicago the San Francisco Bay Area, and Philadelphia.
 On occasion we have funded programs with a national focus or organizations outside these metropolitan areas because they are doing vital work that advances our mission.

 The Foundation makes grant awards on a yearly basis.
 We have a strong track record of renewing grantees, based on their ability to accomplish the work they set out to do and their ability to make program refinements, based on their own assessment of what is working well.

 Yes, the Foundation provides general operating support to grantees.
 We recognize that general operating funds can be hard to raise, and that those funds are necessary to support core work of organizations.